mulesoft-assets/template-wday2sap-worker-broadcast/README.md

 <!-- Default Considerations (end) -->

 <!-- Considerations (start) -->
 There are certain pre-requisites that must be considered to run this template.
 All of them deal with the preparations in both source and destination systems, that must be made for the template to run smoothly.
-**Failing to do so could lead to unexpected behavior of the template.**
+Failing to do so can lead to unexpected behavior of the template.
 There are a couple of things you should take into account before running this template:

-**Workday email uniqueness**: The email can be repeated for two or more workers (or missing).
-Therefore Workday workers with duplicate emails will be removed from processing in the Process stage.
+Workday email uniqueness: The email can be repeated for two or more workers (or missing).
+Therefore Workday workers with duplicate emails are removed from processing in the Process stage.

 ## Disclaimer
-This Anypoint template uses a few private Maven dependencies from Mulesoft in order to work.
+This Anypoint template uses a few private Maven dependencies from MuleSoft to work.
 If you intend to run this template with Maven support, you need to add three extra dependencies for SAP to the pom.xml.
+See [SAP XML and Maven Support](https://docs.mulesoft.com/connectors/sap/sap-connector#xml-and-maven-support).
 <!-- Considerations (end) -->